BrightspaceUI/table/README.md

-Note: for table structures that do not make use `thead` or `tfoot` and to wish to apply headers inside the `tbody`, the classes `.vui-table-header` or `.vui-table-footer` can be applied to the table rows instead `tbody` respectively.
+Note: for table structures that do not make use `thead` or `tfoot` and to wish to apply headers inside the `tbody`, the classes `.vui-table-header` or `.vui-table-footer` can be applied to the table rows inside `tbody`.
 For example:

 ```html
 <table class="vui-table">